What is GST Turnover

 Calculating projected GST turnover

-This is the likely gross income of your business for the current month and the next 11 months.
+Your projected GST turnover is the likely gross income of your business for the current month and the next 11 months.
+You can determine this by taking the current month’s income, and multiplying it by 12 for each month of the year.

 Leanne and Jenette own and operate a business selling art and are in a partnership business structure.
 At the end of June this year, their gross business income for the month is $7,560.
 Leanne and Jenette need to work out if the business must register for GST.
 To do this, they need to project what the business’s gross income will be for the next 11 months.